 Reload at each row: it loads all the records of the lookup flow for each record of the main flow.
 Generally, this option increases the Job execution time due to the repeated loading of the lookup flow for each main flow record.
 However, this option is preferred in the following situations:

 - The lookup data flow is constantly updated and you want to load the latest lookup data for each record of the main flow to get the latest data after the join execution;

 - There are very few data from the main flow while a large amount of data from a database table in the lookup flow.
 In this case, it might cause an OutOfMemory exception if you use the Load once option.
 You can use dynamic variable settings such as where clause to update the lookup flow on the fly as it gets loaded, before the main flow join is processed.
 For an example, refer to Reloading data at each row.

-Note that Reload at each row (cache) in a streaming Job is supported by the Lookup Input components only such as tMongoDBLookupInput.
+Note that Reload at each row (cache) in a Spark Streaming Job is supported by the Lookup Input components only such as tMongoDBLookupInput.

 Note that when your lookup is a database table, the best practice is to open the connection to the database in the beginning of your Job design in order to optimize performance.